To get the best lending results, compare all P2P lending and IFISA providers that have gone through 4thWay’s rigorous assessments.

 Most similar to: As with BLEND Network, CrowdProperty, Kuflink, Invest & Fund and Somo – which all offer bridging and development only – you can choose your own loans.
 (CapitalRise has no option to auto-lend.)
 As with all the mentioned competitors, there's no reserve fund.

-Average loan-to-value: 63% on non-development property loans.
-For development loans, the average amount lent against the starting property price is around 75%, but against the future hoped-for sale price the average is 65%.
+Average loan-to-value: 59% on non-development property loans.
+For development loans, the average amount lent in the first tranche released to developers versus the starting property price is 65%-70%.
+Looking at the total loan facility versus the future hoped-for sale price, the average is 65%.

 Other protections: None.